chavo1/playground-k8s/minikube_nginx/README.md

 ```
 ![ngnix](./nginx.png)

-#### Entering in a container
+#### Enter into the container

-Execute the following command with the name of your first pod.
+Execute the following command with the name of your pod.
 ```bash
 kubectl exec -ti nginx -- /bin/bash
 ```